 Going beyond northern Europe to other high-income EU countries, Spain and Italy have regions with lower GDP per person than the poorest UK regions.

 This map shows how GDP per person varies across the EU, the more red a region is the further below the EU average it is in terms of GDP per person, the more green it is, the further above the EU average.
-You can access an interactive version of the map here.

 If you use a different set of regions, the UK has four of the top ten poorest regions